rdfostrich/article-swj2020-cobra/content/related-work.md

 which correspond to forward, backward deltas, forward [aggregated](cite:cites vmrdf), and backward aggregated deltas.
 [OSTRICH](cite:cites ostrich) is a hybrid IC/CB/TB approach that exploits the advantages of each strategy to provide a trade-off between storage requirements and querying efficiency.
+It only fullfils the IC strategy partially, since it only creates a fully materialized snapshot for the first version, and stores differences afterwards.
 Experiments show that OSTRICH achieves good querying performance for all query atoms, but suffers from scalability issues in terms of ingestion time for many versions.
 As such, we build upon OSTRICH in this work, and attempt to solve this problem.